Debit and Credit Cards: What’s the Difference and What’s Best for You?

 Credit cards and debit cards are not necessarily superior to one another.
 Rather, each option is appropriate for different financial situations.

 Credit cards are ideal when you need to make large payments and online payments, and when you don’t mind the possibility of overspending and paying interest.
-They’re also ideal for international purchases due to the widespread acceptance of Visa and Mastercard.
+They’re also ideal for international purchases due to the widespread acceptance of major credit cards.

 Meanwhile, debit cards are ideal when you plan to spend money locally and access bank ATMs.
 They’re best when you can afford all of your purchases with an existing bank balance.
 This also means that you’ll never face interest charges or spend outside of your means.